pp4rs/2022-uzh/docs/index.md

 # Willkommen!

-Welcome to the course website for Programming Practices for Research in Economics at the YOUR UNIVERSITY in YOUR SEMESTER.
+Welcome to the course website for Programming Practices for Research in Economics at the University of Zurich in Winter 2020.

 ## Important Information